 “The body is an object, not an object of desire, but rather an object that requires redesigning.
 Bodies now operate and navigate from the nano-scale to telematic spaces.
 In this realm of non-visceral abstraction the body becomes anxious, uncertain and ambivalent.
 Its only strategy is assume a posture of indifference, indifference as opposed to expectation.
 An indifference that allows the body to experience the uncanny and the alien.
 In the liminal spaces of proliferating Prosthetic Bodies, Partial Life and Artificial Life, the body has become a floating signifier.
 The body now experiences itself as part physical, part phantom; grounded by gravity but dislocated from any one particular place.
 A possessed and performing body.
 To others elsewhere, we increasingly flicker on and off, connecting and disconnecting, appearing here and there, as phantom bodies – as glitches in biological time.
 Skins collapse onto screens, becoming seductive and interactive surfaces.
 Skins are stretched, selves are extruded.
 Electronic surfaces attain both optical and haptic thickness.
 Images generate vocabularies of aliveness that animate our phantoms.
 To operate effectively we need to seamlessly slide between the actual, the instrumental and the virtual.
 We are rewired physically, re-located to remote spaces and have become mere disembodied, mobile eyes and a circulating cacophony of online whispers.
 Although still primarily biological bodies we are now accelerated by our machines, extended by our instruments and we increasingly have to manage data streams in virtual systems.
 So the body becomes this contemporary chimera of Meat, Metal and Code.”

-– written by Stelarc
+– text written by Stelarc

 BRIEF BIOGRAPHICAL NOTE